Pra Você, Ilza

 Pra Você, Ilza is a jazz album by Brazilian musician Hermeto Pascoal released on May 28, 2024.
 Released by Rocinante Records, the album is Hermeto's tribute to Ilza, the artist's wife, to whom he was married for over forty years.
 It was his last album released before his death in September 2025.
+In 2024, the album won a Latin Grammy Award for Best Latin Jazz Album.

 Background

 Released on May 26, 2024, by Rocinante Records, the album Pra Você, Ilza by Brazilian multi-instrumentalist Hermeto Pascoal was released in two versions, one on vinyl containing ten tracks, and a digital version with three bonus tracks.

 The work is a tribute by Hermeto to Ilza, the musician's wife, to whom he was married for forty-six years and with whom he had six children.
 Hermeto lived with her until her death in 2000 from pancreatic cancer.

 According to music journalist Mauro Ferreira, in his blog on G1, the album cover photo, dated 1999, shows Hermeto with Ilza.
 In an interview with journalist Pedro Ibarra from the Correio Braziliense newspaper, Hermeto stated that he met Ilza in Recife and that much of his work is a tribute to her.
 Also in the interview, he stated that since Ilza's death, the musician has composed 190 songs dedicated to his wife and that he had to curate them to choose which songs would be included in the album.

 The album was recorded in Araras, in the mountainous region of Rio de Janeiro.
 The album was released on the twenty-fourth anniversary of Ilza's death.